 Rich Mix, Bethnal Green Rd: I spend a lot of time at Rich Mix, mostly in their cinema.
 As an independent arts venue, you’ll normally get treated to an exhibition or a snippet of some performing arts as you head to watch a film.
 What’s more, Rich Mix is a charity that aims to provide access to culture for all in East London.
 Like all the indie spaces in premium Shoreditch, it’s been under threat for the past year and recently saved from closure… I like to think that’s a little to do with us heading to watch as many films as we can there!
 It may not be the most comfortable cinematic experience, depending on which cinema screen you end up in, but the staff are cracking, the food is top notch and you get to take your bevvy into the film from their reasonably priced bar.
 From independent movies to the big blockbusters, get your culture fix while supporting a local multi-arts centre.

 One night, 8.3 years ago, I walked into a party, met this guy and my life changed forever.
-Robin is hands-down the bravest and most beautiful person I’ve ever encountered and I’m ridiculously proud to call him my husband.
+Robin is hands-down the bravest and most beautiful person I’ve ever encountered and I’m ridiculously proud to call him my partner.
 Over the years, his preferred mode of transport has varied between bicycles, skateboards, high heels and tanks, and having lived in East London for the best part of 20 years, he knows this area better than anyone.

 Here are his 5 favourite places nearby: